pushkarjajoria/phyre_mbrl/readme.md

 ## Solving physical reasoning tasks using Model-Based Reinforcement learning

-This is an ongoing project in which I try to build a Model-based RL agent which is able to solve physical reasoning problem.

 I am using the [Phyre](https://phyre.ai/) benchmark from Facebook ai.

 ### Phyre